strangelookingnerd/kubernetes-cd-plugin/README.md

 # Kubernetes Continuous Deploy Plugin

+## Distribution suspended

+Distribution of the Kubernetes continuous deploy plugin was [suspended 23 Aug 2022](https://github.com/jenkins-infra/update-center2/commit/98872a13a5695ffa34e2dd9d4da025d5090dc0ec) due to unresolved remote code execution vulnerability [SECURITY-2448](https://www.jenkins.io/security/advisory/2022-08-23/#SECURITY-2448).
+Distribution of the plugin will not resume until the plugin is adopted and the vulnerability is resolved.

+## Overview

 A Jenkins plugin to deploy resource configurations to a Kubernetes cluster.

 It provides the following features: